anon-blue/anon.blue/README.txt

 6456444444444444444444444444444444444444444444444444444444444444444444
                                                     jakobschreiter.com
-                                          KIIIIIIIIIIIPSANG (CHAN CHAN CHAN CHAN ) YOU DONT HAVE TO PUT ON THE RED SHIT                          uijiokhlkh
+                                          KIIIIIIIIIIIPSANG (CHAN CHAN CHAN CHAN ) YOU DONT HAVE TO PUT ON THE RED SHIT                          uijiokhlkhlkly89 87uiyui7uitl;'';';'klj

                              jssedo i idont want to bput it on
                              i wnat ant w wantt wnant wnant wnat tnenet w